-Making laptop sleeves isn't rocket science, but there are a few features that propelled the JETech lightyears above the rest during our side-by-side testing.
+Making laptop sleeves isn't rocket science, but there are a few features that propelled the JETech Sleeve lightyears above the rest during our side-by-side testing.
 This case is polished and simple, with a single external zippered storage pocket and a two-way closure zipper.
-When testing for abrasion and water resistance, this case didn't show a single scratch, and it shed water like a duck.
-For us, the JTech just feels like it was made well, with substantial zippers and a thick, cushy layer of padding and soft material that lines the inside.
+When testing for abrasion and water resistance, it didn't show a single scratch, and it shed water like a duck.
+The JTech just feels like it was made well, with substantial zippers and a thick, cushy layer of padding and soft material that lines the inside.
 Additionally, the case fits a MacBook perfectly with enough wiggle room to make it easy to get in and out.
 Plus, it comes at an affordable price and in various colors.

 The JETech is a little on the bulkier side if you want an ultra-slim case.
 Its quality construction, padded inside, and full-size pocket make it a larger laptop sleeve.
 For our reviewers, the protective benefits outweighed the size of the case, but for some, it could feel a bit too large.